is a privately owned island, about 800 metres off Kapas Island. Pulau Gemia has white sandy beaches, crystal clear water, beautiful corals

 We had some beers and a few hours later we went to our Water Villa.

 The Water Villa's are so so large, but everything is tastefully decorated.

 We spend many hours at the veranda with a lovely view at Pulau Kapas, which just a few hundred meters away from Pulau Gemia.
 We enjoyed looking at the coastline at Marang, where the jetty is leaving for this island.

 under our veranda we could hear the rippling water and we looked down we saw hundreds of little crabs.

 Regularly we see large shoals of fish coming by.

 The resort has fitted up 4 chalets for a Spa, where Thai ladies are waiting for you to give you special

 spa treatment and therapies.
 In the package we had was an aroma therapy treatment.
 Also in the package deal was a bottle of red wine, which was served

+at dinner.
+The dinner was excellent, cuisine worthy.
 At breakfast there was no Nasi Lemak, but we had warm croissants and fresh orange jus.

 The spa treatments: